zobroj/my_meteor_mantra/README.md

 * Basic Bootstrap theme installed from NPM

 ## Email Setup (Gmail)
-1. Create a file `/server/configs/private_credentials.js`
+1. Create a file `/server/configs/private_credentials.js`.
+(Don't forget to add this file to your `.gitignore`)
-2. Add the following code where X = username, and Y = password (Don't forget to add this file to your `.gitignore`)
+2. Add the following code where X = username, and Y = password
 ```javascript
 // private_credentials.js
 export default function () {